vmware-tanzu-learning/cnd-config-practices-eduk8s/workshop-instructions/content/exercises/02-using-configmap.md

 Now there are some issues to consider with the way configuration properties are provided to the applications in this exercise:

 -   The configuration data among application instances become more and more different as time goes on: this is called "Configuration Drift".

--   You don't want to set configuration data by hand.
+-   You do not want to set configuration data by hand.
     If you need to change a configuration, you will want to make a change in source code-controlled manner, which will be picked by automated deployment tool.

 -   Some configuration data such as password need to be protected.
-This might require the usage of security-enabled configuration servers such as Vault from HashiCorp or CredHub from Cloud Foundry.
+    This might require the usage of security-enabled configuration servers such as *HashiCorp Vault* or *Cloud Foundry CredHub*.

 # Resources